Fluffy Homemade Pancakes Recipe

 4. Set the batter aside to rest while you heat the griddle, 5-10 minutes.
 Any remaining lumps with start to soften as the moisture soaks in.
 Gently stir again.

 5. Heat a griddle or non-stick pan over medium-low heat and melt a little butter to grease it.
 Pour batter onto the pan and let it spread out into a round pancake.
 I used about 3 tablespoons of batter per pancake.

 6. Allow to cook until bubbles appear on the surface and the edges are set, then flip and cook until golden.

 7. Continue cooking with the remaining batter.

 8. Serve pancakes with maple syrup or your choice of toppings.

-Keywords: pancakes, pancake recipe, how to make pancakes, homemade pancakes, fluffy pancakes, easy pancakes, best pancakes recipe
+Keywords: how to make pancakes, homemade pancakes, fluffy pancakes, easy pancakes, best pancake recipe, pancakes from scratch,

 Recipe originally from Cafe Delights.